Safeguarding Policy

 Promoting Good Practice

 Child abuse, particularly sexual abuse, can arouse strong emotions in those facing such a situation.
-It is important to understand these feelings and not allow them to interfere with your judgement about the appropriate action to take.
+It is important to understand these feelings and not allow them to interfere with your judgment about the appropriate action to take.

 Abuse can occur within many situations including the home, school and the sporting environment.
 Some individuals will actively seek employment or voluntary work with young people in order to harm them.
 A coach, instructor, teacher, official or volunteer will have regular contact with young people and be an important link in identifying cases where they need protection.
 All suspicious cases of poor practice should be reported following the guidelines in this document.